- The Facts:

 Regardless, I could see my body wasn’t digesting certain food combos well or even certain foods in general.
 Not only that, but some things would sit in my stomach and eventually make me quite gassy, so I began going through many different options to find out how to stop the bloating.
 Intermittent fasting, cutting out carbs, not mixing fats and fruit, eating small meals, using digestive enzymes, using probiotics — you name it, I likely did it.
 I did this for nearly two years.

-At a very frustrated and hopeless point, I eventually I found myself in front of a health practitioner who also had a ton of digestive issues, telling me to try something similar to a paleo diet, as that’s what she was doing.
+At a very frustrated and hopeless point in January of 2016, I eventually I found myself in front of a health practitioner who also had a ton of digestive issues, telling me to try something similar to a paleo diet, as that’s what she was doing.
+Had it worked for her yet?
+No, but I kept listening, for some reason (we’ll find out later.)
 Of course, I was hesitant, since it didn’t feel like the right fit for me and I was sure it would cause a ton of issues.
 I intuitively knew it wasn’t going to work and I had done all the research to prove it, but some part of me still felt called to do it anyway.
 After weeks of debate, I eventually decided to try what she recommended.
-I learned a lot in the process.
+I learned a lot in the process and have much to share, which is a big part of why I felt called to actually go through with it.

-So after six years of no meat, I began having some chicken every other day and bone broth pretty well every day.
+So after six full years of no meat, I began having small portions of chicken every other day and bone broth pretty well every day.

 At first I thought I might have an issue with digestive enzymes, as I’ve heard many times before that if you stop eating meat, you can’t digest it well if you start again.
 But I had never done the research on this.
 The truth is, thus far, the scientific perspectives are quite mixed and few proper studies have been done.
 The prevailing wisdom seems to be that enzymes used to break down fat and protein don’t differentiate between sources.
 Thus, enzymes needed for plant proteins versus meat proteins are the same.
 Some say you may need a few specific ones for meat, but they would return to the body in a matter of days after going back to eating meat.